 Nearly 40% of workers in Orange County earn less than a living wage.
 As a result, a large portion of county residents are, in fact, working poor.
 With salaries at or slightly above the minimum wage, each day the working poor in our county are forced to make difficult choices such as buying food or paying rent, filling a prescription or the gas tank.
 If these workers earned at least a living wage of $13.70 / hour rather than the legal minimum of $7.25 / hour, many would be lifted out of poverty.

-Raising wages is affordable - employers are able to absorb the costs of a wage increases through higher worker productivity and lowered administrative costs.
+Raising wages is affordable: employers generally absorb the costs of wage increases through higher worker productivity and lowered training and administrative costs.